Chargeback Insurance 101

 Chargeback Alerts

 Chargeback alert systems can also help you predict and prepare for potential instances of chargebacks, helping you lower your overall dispute volume.
 Alert services work with issuers to notify you of possible upcoming chargebacks, giving you time to refund cardholders before damage is done to your chargeback ratio.
 When employed with a fraud prevention service and insurance, chargeback alerts will help prevent your business from falling into credit card schemes’ monitoring programs.
-These programs lead to much added expense and potentially the revocation of your card processing privileges, so avoiding them should be a high priority.
+These programs lead to much-added expense and potentially the revocation of your card processing privileges, so avoiding them should be a high priority.

 Chargeback Mitigation